Orin-Labs/www/public/memo.md

 When buying a tutor, parents want:

 1. **A proactive tutor**, not a responsive one.
 ChatGPT is smart, but you have to pull information out like a textbook.
 Orin will proactively push information, lessons, and homework to your student.
 2. **An accountable tutor**.
-Your kid didn’t show up for a lesson?
+Your student didn’t show up for a lesson?
 We’ll notify you.
-Curious how your kid is doing?
+Curious how your student is doing?
 Just call or text Orin.
 Orin himself is the interface, just like a human tutor would be.
 3. **A flexible tutor**.
 Something came up today?
 Text us and move your lesson to tomorrow.
-Your kid has sports after school until 8pm every day and would prefer to study at night?
+Your student has sports after school until 8pm every day and would prefer to study at night?
 No problem.
 4. **An effective tutor**.
 Do you trust his abilities?
 Is he correct and relevant?
 Can he manage a long-term learning plan?

 Orin is closer to a human tutor than a software platform.
 All of our marketing, design, and product work is geared around this.